vishwaspatil143/string_calculation/README.md

-Here's a clean, well-formatted, and professional version of your README **TODO Workflow** for the String Calculator:

----

 # 🧪 TDD Workflow: String Calculator

 This project follows the **Test-Driven Development (TDD)** approach to implement a simple string-based calculator.
 Each step introduces new functionality, ensuring tests are written **before** the code.